JoaoGFarias/JoaoGFarias.github.io/_drafts/2019-08-05-testing_ember_application_first_steps.markdown

 Of course, this is primitive - Luckily tThe Ember.js community created an awesome Page Object addon.
 I will talk about it in details, and give some tips, in the future.

-Let's say our app have a "What's the date" button, which asks for a service the current date and displays a message with it.
+Let's say an app called "What's the date?", which asks for a service the current date and displays a message with it.
 Do we need check it with end-to-end tests?

 Nope...